Ever feel like your loved ones have no clue what you are dealing with in menopause?

 Women in menopause often suffer from self-image problems as they begin to see skin sag or getting wrinkled.
 They can also gain some weight during this time.
-Remind her that she still looks good so that she won’t feel that she is getting older and is no longer desirable to you.
+Remind her that she still looks good so that she won’t feel that

 2. Recognize Her Mood Swings

 You need to know that women in menopause often have widely fluctuating moods that will make you wonder if she is mentally stable.

 If you want to help her, don’t make a big deal out of the mood swings and just be supportive to her in whatever mood she has.
 Mood swings can put a damper on a relationship but, if you remain calm and solid as a rock during her crises, you can help her try to remain as mentally stable as possible.

 Some women go through depression in menopause and you need to be sensitive to these symptoms.